awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.Overview.md

 ## How database activity streams work<a name="DBActivityStreams.Overview.how-they-work"></a>

-Database activity streams provide a near\-real\-time stream of the activity in your DB cluster\.
-Amazon Aurora pushes activities to an Amazon Kinesis data stream\.
+Amazon Aurora pushes activities to an Amazon Kinesis data stream in near real time\.
 The Kinesis stream is created automatically\.
 From Kinesis, you can configure AWS services such as Amazon Kinesis Data Firehose and AWS Lambda to consume the stream and store the data\.

 **Important**
-Database Activity Streams is a free feature, but Amazon Kinesis charges for a data stream\.
+Use of the Database Activity Streams feature in Amazon Aurora and Amazon RDS is free, but Amazon Kinesis charges for a data stream\.
 For more information, see [Amazon Kinesis Data Streams pricing](https://aws.amazon.com/kinesis/data-streams/pricing/)\.

-Applications for compliance management can also consume activity streams\.
+Applications for compliance management can also consume database activity streams\.
 For Aurora PostgreSQL, compliance applications include IBM's Security Guardium and Imperva's SecureSphere Database Audit and Protection\.
 These applications can use the stream to generate alerts and audit activity on your Aurora DB cluster\.

-The following graphic shows an Aurora cluster configured with Amazon Kinesis Data Firehose\.
+The following graphic shows an Aurora DB cluster configured with Amazon Kinesis Data Firehose\.

 ![\[Database Activity Streams\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-das.png)